sunSeekingGoth/MakeSenseWithObsidian/Tutorial/05_Process.md

 > [!
 Reflect]
 > We are not trying to track for efficiency, but this could be helpful when writing on a deadline or you need to maintain a rhythm of daily writing, reading

 ---
-# Work Modes
-Similar to rearranging your desk for different projects, you can use different layouts to do different parts of you workflow.

-This will inevitably become your own, for now, my suggested ones are: Reading, Writing and Admin.

----
-# Workspaces
-A core plugin that saves each layout with the name you give it, then snaps you in and out of that layout

----
-## Reading
-This is for doing most of what we covered in the [[04_Research#Research]] section and will be best for viewing two files side by side

----
-## Writing
-Plugins: focus mode & typewriter scroll (dyslexia support)

----
-## Admin or Daily

----
-# Troubleshooting
-Knowing how things break is the best way of understanding how they work!
-Some of these things will "break" your vault, here is how to fix them:
-### Changing your vault location
-- Go to Open another vault ( )
-- Click Open folder as vault & locate the vault
-### Renaming notes after linking them
-- Go to: Options -> Files and Links
-- make sure that "Automatically Update Internal Links" is toggled on
-- If you are prompted to auto-update links always select yes

-## Changing date formats
-Keep all date formats to YYYY-MM-DDD even if you find it annoying.
-I changed it to dd-mm-yyyy and had to change it back after a few months with much faff and python scripting.
-- Don't do it.
-### Changing the default config
-This is a more advanced problem for adventurers who want to override `.obsidian` settings, possibly to create extra custom profiles.
-- Don't do it.
-Make a new vault or copy your vault if you want to test different configs and do that by editing the existing .obsidian file

-_Further support and trouble shooting [[README#Community|through here]]_